Chart Color Schemes

 Infrastructure

-Kenthurst has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Kenthurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
+AreaSearch has identified 16 projects that could impact the area.
 Key projects include North Kellyville Public School, Bellerive Rise Estate, Dural Town Centre, and Annangrove Road Mixed Use Development.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.